ReactiumCore/Reactium-Legacy/readme.md

 A framework for creating React + Redux apps.

 ## Domain Driven Design
-Reactium follows the Domain Drive Design and aims to ease the creation of complex applications by connecting the related pieces of the software into an ever-evolving model.
+Reactium follows the Domain Driven Design and aims to ease the creation of complex applications by connecting the related pieces of the software into an ever-evolving model.

 DDD focuses on three core principles:
 * Focus on the core domain and domain logic.